will1b/cashmere/README.md

 * Open your file manager/explorer and navigate to `%UserProfile%\AppData\Local\Google\Chrome\User Data\Default\Extensions\hbdpomandigafcibbmofojjchbcdagbl\`
 * Next, click on the folder resembling a version number, and afterwards navigate to `web` and `css`
 * Now, open `app-light.css` and `app-dark.css`
-* **IMPORTANT STEP:** Don't replace the styles with the one from cashmere, go down 1-2 lines and paste the cashmere-style after the original one.
+* **IMPORTANT STEP:** Don't replace the styles with the one from technicolour, go down 1-2 lines and paste the technicolour-style after the original one.
 * Refresh the tab/standalone window with the Chrome Extension, and you now have both styles installed (you can switch them in the settings!)

 **NOTE:** You have to do this every time after TweetDeck reloads CSS files after an update!

 #### Firefox

-* Add the following into the textbox on a single line, before the contents of cashmere.css:
+* Add the following into the textbox on a single line, before the contents of technicolour.css:
 * `@-moz-document url-prefix("https://tweetdeck.twitter.com") {`
 * Scroll to the bottom of the textbox and add an extra line with a single `}` on it.
 * Click on **Save** and look at TweetDeck!